You’d think that nouns and pronouns would be easy, because we use them every day. But proper usage often trips people up.

 Masculine, Feminine and Neutral Nouns

 The “women’s liberation” movement has forced a change in certain nouns, many of them ending in -man (e.g., chairman).
-This change sometimes works well and can be an appropriate change for equality, but sometimes it’s just clumsy and is done for effect rather than for effectiveness.
+This usage sometimes works well and can be an appropriate change for equality, but sometimes it’s just clumsy and is done for effect rather than for effectiveness.
 For example, changing chairman to chairperson works well, even with the extra syllable, as do salesman to salesperson and spokesman to spokesperson.
 However, what happens to mailman?
-It becomes mailperson (or does it sound like male person?; awful) or mail carrier (better).
+It becomes mailperson (awful) or mail carrier (better).

 The idea of the change is to avoid having to refer to both genders separately (e.g., Policemen and policewoman should be respected).
 This might become: Police persons should be respected.
 Even more simply: The police should be respected.
 Or, All members of the police force should be respected.